joelewis101/thesis/README.md

 # Thesis

 Joe's PhD thesis.
 Eeeeeesh.
-Number ing of files gone weird but plan is below
+Numbering of files gone weird but plan is below

 ## Plan